 Long-tail reminds me of the other principle, Pareto principle.
 Also blockbuster theory that investing capital mostly on top 20% will get the 80% of the revenue.

 Creation of monetary value out of knowledge/culture/affect is very common in this era.
 Uber recreated shared-ride industry with a new culture.
 Tweaking traditional and social norm will create a new market and it will also create new free labor to employees.
 One of the examples is a shadow labor which is happening to the customer side.
-Customers uses ATM to get their money also we pick up our coffee from starbuck rather that waiting for the waiters.
+Customers uses ATM to get their own money.
+Also we pick up our own coffee from starbucks rather than waiting for the servers.